HADEER-ESS/E-Commerce-Shopping-App/README.md

 **Performance Optimization**
 - `Map` structure for O(1) add/remove operations.
-- `FlastList` for products renders at the Home and Cart screens.
+- `FlatList` for products renders at the Home and Cart screens.
 - Efficient re-renders using `useCallback` and memoized components.

 **Dark Mode**